 Networking and Connectivity

-Qt provides classes for both high-level and low-level network communication, classes for web integration, and classes for interprocess communication.
+Qt provides classes for both high-level and low-level network communication, classes for web integration, and classes for inter-process communication (IPC).

-Qt also offers functionalities for inter-process communication (IPC).
+Qt offers functionalities for Inter-Process Communication.
 The class QProcess is used to start external programs.
-Qt D-Bus provides support for D-Bus, an interprocess communication and remoteprocedure calling mechanism.
-It mostly communicates via a central server application, called a bus.
+Qt D-Bus provides support for D-Bus, an inter-process communication and remote procedure calling mechanism.
+It communicates via a central server application called a bus.
 However, it is also possible to let applications communicate directly with each other.
 QSharedMemory provides access to a shared memory segment by multiple threads and processes.
-It is however also possible for a single process to exclusively lock that shared memory.
+However, a single process can exclusively lock that shared memory.

 Qt supports a wide range of network communication, with a focus on HTTP, TCP, and UDP.

 At the HTTP level, the Qt Network module offers the network access API, which consists mainly of QNetworkRequest, QNetworkAccessManager, and QNetworkReply.
-Put simply, the QNetworkRequest resembles an HTTP request, which gets passed to the QNetworkAccessManager to send the request on the wire; this class returns a QNetworkReply, which enables parsing the HTTP reply.
-The network access API uses the socket classes mentioned below (for TCP and SSL) internally.
+The QNetworkRequest resembles an HTTP request, which gets passed to the QNetworkAccessManager to send the request on the wire; this class returns a QNetworkReply, which enables parsing the HTTP reply.
+The network access API internally uses the socket classes mentioned below (for TCP and SSL).

-For communication at the socket level, QTcpSocket, QUdpSocket and QSslSocket should be used.
-These classes offer a synchronous API through the waitFor* methods as well as an asynchronous API; if possible (i.e. if the event loop is running), the asynchronous API should always be preferred.
+QTcpSocket, QUdpSocket, and QSslSocket should be used for communication at the socket level.
+These classes offer a synchronous API through the waitFor* methods as well as an asynchronous API; if possible (that is if the event loop is running), the asynchronous API should always be preferred.
 Qt also offers QTcpServer to enable the server-side part of a TCP communication.
-Please note that there is no HTTP server class in Qt.

-Qt also offers HTTP support in QML by either using HTTP explicitly via XmlHttpRequest, or by transparently using HTTP URLs in e.g. Image sources.
+Qt also offers HTTP support in QML by either using HTTP explicitly via XmlHttpRequest, or by transparently using HTTP URLs in Image sources for example.

 - Resource Loading and Network Transparency - network and URL transparency in QML